-1. Check the destination before you book
+1. Check the travel destination before you book

 2. Arrange travel insurance

-It might be the most glamorous job on the pre-holiday to do list, but it is the most important.
+It might not be the most glamorous job on the pre-holiday to do list, but it is the most important.
 Whether your flight is cancelled, your luggage is lost, or you get sick, travel insurance can help cover any financial losses.
 Travel insurance is available for both domestic and international travel, and it does pay to cover yourself for travel at home as well as aboard as accidents can happen anywhere.
 Internationally, some destinations like Cuba won’t let you into the country without it.
 This Choice travel insurance buying guide and cheat sheet provides advice on how to buy and things to look out for.